EU schemes to sell visas pose money laundering risks: campaigners

 “Poorly managed schemes allow corrupt individuals to work and travel unhindered throughout the EU and undermine our collective security,” Laure Brillaud, anti-money laundering expert at Transparency International, said.

-All the countries who run these schemes, except Britain, Ireland and Bulgaria, are part of the Schengen free-movement area which comprises 26 European states.
+All the countries who run these schemes, except Britain, Cyprus, Ireland and Bulgaria, are part of the Schengen free-movement area which comprises 26 European states.

+(The story corrects to include Cyprus in list of non-Schengen countries in last paragraph.)

 Reporting by Francesco Guarascio; Editing by Alison Williams